-Died aged c.
-48
+Died aged 48

-Commemorated on 1 plaque
+Commemorated on 2 plaques

 In dem früher hier stehenden Haus lebte von 1930 bis zu seiner Emigration 1933 Walter Benjamin 15.7.1892 - 27.9.1940 literaturkritiker, essayist und philsoph, schrieb hier Teile der 'Berliner Kindheit um 1900'.
 Freitod as der französisch-spanishen Grenze wegen drohender Auslieferung an die Gestapo.

-Prinzregentenstraße 66, Wilmersdorf, Berlin, Germany where he lived (1930-1933)
+Prinzregentenstraße 66, Wilmersdorf, Berlin, Germany where they lived (1930-1933)

 Walter Benjamin 1892-1940 Philosophe et Écrivain allemand Traducteur de Proust et Beaudelaire A vécu dans cet immeuble de 1938 à 1940